 What Is Most Important When Buying Makeup Brushes?

 When working as a makeup artist, getting the right brushes is essential, whether talking about a kabuki brush, foundation brush or contour brush.
 That’s because each one is designed for a specific job, so you can't expect the results you want when you use it for something it’s not intended for.

 As beauty courses online show us, there are a number of different types of foundations out there, and the one you get will determine the best kind of foundation for your needs.
 Let’s take a look at them now.

 - Stick Foundation - when your client has oily skin, stick foundation is often the best choice, as they’ve got a thicker consistency.
 This can make them a little harder to apply; however, if you use an angled foundation brush, you get an edge with which to easily warm the product up on the back of your hand.
 Without this feature, an even application is possible but more complex.

-- Mineral/Powder Foundation - as you can learn about in free online courses, one of the most common types you find being used is mineral or powder foundation.
+- Mineral/Powder Foundation - as you can learn about in free online courses, mineral or powder foundation is one of the most common types you find being used.
 Purchased either as a ‘loose form’ or ‘pressed’ brand, it’s a product that calls for a flat-top brush that can be used to create even downward strokes and a lovely, even finish.
 Kabuki brushes that have a dome top can also be suitable for the task.

-- Liquid Foundation - in an instance where one of your makeup artist clients has redness or needs extra coverage, liquid foundation can be the most suitable choice.
+- Liquid Foundation - in an instance where one of your makeup artist clients has redness or needs extra coverage, a liquid foundation can be the most suitable choice.
 For this, you’re best using a flat brush, as it allows for streak-free coverage when applying foundation in small, circular motions.
-If less coverage is needed, then a stippling brush will likely suffice instead.
+If less coverage is needed, a stippling brush will likely suffice.

 The best tool for this particular application job is a buffing brush when talking about medium/full coverage and a stippling brush if you’re after a sheer finish.